Samt43/dual_chan_pkt_fwd/README.md

-Dual Channel LoRaWAN Gateway (Up and Downlink)
+Rewrite of Dual Channel LoRaWAN Gateway (Up and Downlink) This repo aims rewrite Dual Channel LoRaWAN Gateway project in good c++ code, removing most of its c dependencies and unsafe/bad code
 ==============================
-This repository contains a proof-of-concept implementation of a dual channel LoRaWAN gateway.
+This repository is a WIP

-It has been tested on the Raspberry Pi platform, using a Semtech SX1276 (2x HopeRF RFM95W uputronics hat).
+Single channel LoRaWAN gateway.

-(other configurations and the SX1272 not tested, but should be able to make working)
+It has been tested on the Raspberry Pi platform, using a Semtech SX1276 (other configurations and the SX1272 not tested, but should be able to make working)

 The code is for testing and development purposes only, and is not meant